 Make your new kitchen a viable investment!

-Realtors, HGTV, and home magazines often quote numbers on the return homeowners receive on their home improvements.
-A 70% or 80% return on investment for kitchen renovations is a commonly quoted figure.
+Realtors, HGTV, and home magazines often quote numbers on the financial return homeowners receive on their home improvements.
+A 70% or 80% return on investment (ROI) for kitchen renovations is a commonly quoted figure.
 Be careful, simplistic formulas placing values on renovations are misleading.
+The kitchen remodel ROI can be exceedingly high or low depending on the renovation and the selections made.

 Let’s examine why these numbers are meaningless using a few examples: